One of the favorite restoration techniques among managers of remnant prairies is fire.

 This was a burn we did on Indian Grass Prairie (a remnant) in the spring of 2004.

-My conclusion from this experiment is that this one burn didn’t help the prairie in the long run.
+My conclusion from this experiment was that this one burn didn’t help the prairie in the long run.
 It would probably help if we did a burn every year, but we have so many remnants, and I’m so concerned about the effects of the burns on insects, that I think it’s better for us to manage our prairies without fire if we can.

 If you do plan to use fire on your remnant, I’ve come across some suggestions that may make the burns easier on insects and other invertebrates: